 Thermally Insulating Glazing

-Double or triple glazed units provide thermal insulation.
+Double-glazed units provide thermal insulation.

 A float glass to which colourants are added during manufacturing, resulting in tinting and solar radiation absorption properties.